derbyjs/derby/index.md

 * **Model syncing:** Model changes are automatically sychronized with the server and all clients subscribed to the same data over [Socket.IO](http://socket.io/).

+* **Customizable persistence:** Apps function fully with in-memory, dynamic models.
+After the design crystallizes and the logic is written, automatic persistence of data to one or more databases is simple to add.

 * **Conflict resolution:** The server detects conflicts, enabling clients to respond instantly and work offline.
 Multiple powerful techniques for conflict resolution are included.

-* **Customizable persistence:** Apps function fully with in-memory, dynamic models.
-After the design crystallizes and the logic is written, adding automatic persistence of data to one or more databases is simple to add.
+## Why not use Rails and Backbone?

+Derby represents a new breed of application frameworks, which we believe will replace currently popular libraries like [Rails](http://rubyonrails.org/) and [Backbone](http://documentcloud.github.com/backbone/).

+Adding dynamic features to apps written with [Rails](http://rubyonrails.org/), [Django](https://www.djangoproject.com/), and other server-side frameworks tends to produce a tangled mess.
+Server code renders various initial states while jQuery selectors and callbacks desperately attempt to make sense of the DOM and user events.
+Adding new features typically involves changing both server and client code, often in different languages.

+Many developers now include a client MVC framework like [Backbone](http://documentcloud.github.com/backbone/) to better structure client code.
+A few have started to use declarative model-view binding libraries, such as [Knockout](http://knockoutjs.com/) and [Angular](http://angularjs.org/), to reduce boilerplate DOM manipulation and event bindings.
+These are great concepts, and adding some structure certainly improves client code.
+However, they still lead to duplicating rendering code and manually synchronizing changes in increasingly complex server and client code bases.
+Not only that, each of these pieces must be manually wired together and packaged for the client.

+Derby radically simplifies this process of adding dynamic interactions.
+It runs the same code in servers and browsers, and it syncs data automatically.
+Derby takes care of template rendering, packaging, and model-view bindings out of the box.
+Since all features are designed to work together, no code duplication and glue code are needed.
+Derby equips developers for a future when all data in all apps are realtime.

 ## Flexibility without the glue code

 Derby eliminates the tedium of wiring together a server, server templating engine, CSS compiler, script packager, minifier, client MVC framework, client JavaScript library, client templating and/or bindings engine, client history library, realtime transport, ORM, and database.
 It elminates the complexity of keeping state synchronized among models and views, clients and servers, multiple windows, multiple users, and models and databases.

 At the same time, it plays well with others.
-Derby is built on top of popular components, including [Node.js](http://nodejs.org/), [Express](http://expressjs.com/), [Socket.IO](http://socket.io/), [Browserify](https://github.com/substack/node-browserify), [Stylus](http://learnboost.github.com/stylus/docs/iteration.html), [UglifyJS](https://github.com/mishoo/UglifyJS), [MongoDB](http://www.mongodb.org/), and soon other popular databases and datastores.
-These components can also be used directly.
+Derby is built on top of popular libraries, including [Node.js](http://nodejs.org/), [Express](http://expressjs.com/), [Socket.IO](http://socket.io/), [Browserify](https://github.com/substack/node-browserify), [Stylus](http://learnboost.github.com/stylus/docs/iteration.html), [UglifyJS](https://github.com/mishoo/UglifyJS), [MongoDB](http://www.mongodb.org/), and soon other popular databases and datastores.
+These libraries can also be used directly.
 The data synchronization layer, [Racer](http://racerjs.com/), can be used separately.
-Other libraries, such as jQuery, work just as well along with Derby.
+Other client libraries, such as jQuery, and other Node.js modules from npm work just as well along with Derby.

 When following the default file structure, templates, styles, and scripts are automatically packaged and included in the appropriate pages.
 In addition, Derby can be used via a dynamic API, as seen in the simple example above.